-Keeping pace with this product demand will substantially increase pressures on the Library's publication budget, in some cases requiring dual-format publication.
+Keeping pace with this product demand will substantially increase pressures on the Library's budget, in some cases requiring dual-format or "born-digital" publication.

 Developing, designing, and mounting additional materials to the Library's website creates substantial additional demand on the Library's publications and information-technology programs.